-Configuration logging captures site configuration changes and administrative activities to the database.
+Configuration logging is a feature that captures site configuration changes and administrative activities to the database.
+The feature is enabled by default.
 You can use the logged content to:

 You set configuration logging preferences, display configuration logs, and generate HTML and CSV reports from Citrix Studio.
 You can filter configuration log displays by date ranges and full text search results.
 Mandatory logging, when enabled, prevents configuration changes from being made unless they can be logged.
 With appropriate permission, you can delete entries from the configuration log.
 You cannot use the configuration logging feature to edit log content.